bhush9/bhush9.github.io/_posts/2019-12-18-keysmith-v0-1-release.markdown

 Please note that this is a v 0.1 release and there are known issues with Keysmith.
 In particular the storage of secrets for tokens is not implemented securely yet. **Only use this for testing purposes, do not use this with real account data just yet.** This release is for you if:

 - you are excited about an app for KDE for 2 factor authentication and want to get involved
-- you are a packagers who want to get a head's start so you are well prepared for v1.0 when it finally lands
+- you are a packager who want to get a head's start so you are well prepared for v1.0 when it finally lands

 Again, **please do not use this for real accounts yet**: Keysmith is not secure at this point.
 But you can help!
 If you want to help out head over to [https://invent.kde.org/kde/keysmith/issues/](https://invent.kde.org/kde/keysmith/issues/).